ibm-ecosystem-engineering/SuperKnowa/4. In-context learning using LLM/readme.md

 Image Source - http://ai.stanford.edu/blog/understanding-incontext/

+## Directory content:
-This directory contains a Jupyter notebook that demonstrates in-context learning using LLM.
+This directory contains a Jupyter notebook and a Python script that demonstrates in-context learning using LLM.
 The script prompts the user for a context and a question based on that context, and then uses an LLM model to generate an answer to the question.

 ![In-context learning](https://production-media.paperswithcode.com/thumbnails/task/c9598674-b034-477e-b5ec-a7e324336280.jpg)

 Image Source: https://paperswithcode.com/task/question-answering

+## Getting Started

+1. Clone this repository.
+2. Modify the [config.yaml](../config.yaml) to update the `LLMQnA` component with your credentials and model
+3. Run the [LLMQnA.py](./LLMQnA.py) to see the the In-context learning module in action.

-## Usage
+## Example Usage in notebook

 To use the script, simply run the `process_watsonx_request` function.
 You will be prompted to enter a context and a question.
 The context should be a paragraph or two describing a situation or concept.
 The question should be something that can be answered based on the provided context.